Area of Law: Family Law

 If you are considered to be a common-law spouse under your spouse’s employee benefit plan, you may be entitled to benefits that would cover the cost of things such as prescription medication, life insurance and dental work.

 It is important to know that the end of a relationship involves serious legal and financial matters, such as benefits, which must be negotiated and finalised.
-To get help, call a lawyer now.
+To get help, ask a lawyer now.

 Criteria for being covered